 Most of the energy and fluids used for digestion are supplied through the blood.
 Thus, digestion is only as strong as the blood and circulation.
-A high Vata lifestyle including overexertion and skipping meals deplete the blood.
+A high-Vata lifestyle including overexertion and skipping meals deplete the blood.
 Stress effectively shuts down circulation to digestive organs.
 Cold temperature also constricts blood vessels and circulation.
 Anemia and other blood deficiencies can also cause cold temperature related circulation problems.
-Deficiency related cold is associated with feeling cold often even during the summer, voiding a larger quantity of soft but formed stools, and clear, thin nasal discharge.
+Deficiency-related cold is associated with feeling cold often even during the summer, voiding a larger quantity of soft but formed stools, and clear, thin nasal discharge.

 The blood, circulatory and gastritis based deficiencies discussed above reduce acid production, a condition called hypoacidity.
-Hypoacidity generally causes Vata type indigestion, characterized by frequent hunger but a feeling of fullness or heaviness after a small meal, which may be followed by upper abdominal distention, bloating and burping.
+Hypoacidity generally causes Vata-type indigestion, characterized by frequent hunger but a feeling of fullness or heaviness after a small meal, which may be followed by upper abdominal distention, bloating and burping.
 Hypoacidity related indigestion is a common, if not the leading, cause of acid reflux and should be ruled out before taking antacids.

 Although most western medical doctors assume hyperacidity in all cases of acid reflux, we believe hyperacidity may be the exception, not the rule, in cases of acid reflux.
 Hyperacidity is fundamentally associated with aggravated Pitta.
-It results when the blood (Bhrajaka Pitta) and the stomach (Pachaka Pitta) are overactive, making a person 'hot blooded' both emotionally and physically.
+It results when the blood (bhrajaka pitta) and the stomach (pachaka pitta) are overactive, making a person 'hot blooded' both emotionally and physically.
 Typically, symptoms appear 1-2 hrs after eating.
 Vasodilation, thinning of the blood and increased cardiac output together increase the rate of digestion and can cause hyperacidity.
 Smoking, alcohol, and excess use of sour and spicy foods are just some of the ways to over-stimulate digestive juices.

 Stress, worry, anger and frustration also increase production of stomach acids (Vata pushing Pitta).
 Emotional stress stimulates the vagus nerve, in turn stimulating secretion of gastrin and production of stomach acids.
 Gastrin also relaxes the lower esophageal sphincter (LES), leaving the esophagus vulnerable to acid reflux.
 Via the sympathetic nervous system, stress causes blood vessels to constrict, decreasing production and quality of mucus.
 In addition to directly causing acid reflux, more acid and less mucus leaves the stomach vulnerable to "stress gastritis".